iluwatar/java-design-patterns/aggregator-microservices/README.md

 **Programmatic Example**

-Let's start from the data model.
+Let's start with the data model.
 Here's our `Product`.

 ```java
 public class Product {